 One of the best things about being a homeowner is being able to create a home that you love.
-So much hard work and attention goes into making your home the best home for you, from redecorating bedrooms to fixing up bathrooms.
+So much hard work and attention go into making your home the best home for you, from redecorating bedrooms to fixing up bathrooms.
 Everyone is talking about their next home improvement project: their kitchen, dining room, living room, etc...yet you'll rarely hear other homeowners raving about their foundation.

 Unknown to most, your foundation is arguably the most important area of your home, at least when it comes to quality.
 Many homeowners don't pay attention to the health of their foundation, but what they need to know is that their foundation's health will determine the quality of the rest of their home.
-Foundation problems can be subtle and even unnoticeable at first, but over time they can wreak havoc in your floors, walls, and everywhere else.
+Foundation problems can be subtle and even unnoticeable at first, but over time they can wreak havoc on your floors, walls, and everywhere else.

 Common Causes of Foundation Settlement

 Homeowners in Arkansas need to be especially cautious about foundation issues.
 With the frequent changes in climate that we experience, the soil in Arkansas will fluctuate depending on how much moisture is present.
 Soil with excess water will expand and create pressure against your foundation walls, while dehydrated soil can cause movement and cracking.
 Over time, your foundation may show signs of settlement and sinking.
 Soil movement isn't the only thing that can cause foundation sinking and settlement.
 Some other things that can cause foundation failure include: